 The Romanian tech start-up market is at a rather incipient stage with strong hubs in Bucharest and Cluj-Napoca, while other cities are growing fast as well.
-In the past 3-4 years the ecosystem has been quite vibrant supported by a fast growing ICT workforce, strong programming skills in IT, excellent connectivity infrastructure, booming outsourcing industry and general growing confidence to join the entrepreneurial journey.
-Graduates of tech schools are increasingly choosing to go work for startups (or start one) instead of joining a multinational.
-At the same time those who worked in multinationals or for big companies abroad decide to set-up their own company initially with a focus on outsourcing services complemented by several products development.
+In the past 3-4 years, the ecosystem has been quite vibrant supported by a fast-growing ICT workforce, strong programming skills in IT, excellent connectivity infrastructure, and a booming outsourcing industry.
+Graduates of tech schools are increasingly choosing to go work for startups (or start one) instead of joining a multinational company.
+At the same time, those who worked in multinationals or for big companies abroad decide to set-up their own company initially with a focus on outsourcing services complemented by several products’ development.
 ICT industry reached 7% of the GDP and forecasts show a growing trend.

 KEY STARTUP ECOSYSTEM STAKEHOLDERS [FI1]

 Ministry of National Education coordinates education policies, including the higher education sector.

 Ministry of Research and Innovation is the coordinator for research, development and innovation policies.

 Ministry of Economy is responsible with SMEs policy, IP reglementations and competitivity.

 Ministry of Finance responsible with major tax breaks for R&D, foreign investments, minimis scheme and overall fiscal policy.

 Ministry for Business Environment, Commerce and Entrepreneurship runs the Startup Nation governmental program for startups and implements the policies for SMEs.

 Ministry for Communications and Digital Society coordinates the ICT infrastructure and policy in this area.
 At the same time it drives the Digital Agenda policy and programs while coordinating with all other ministries.